 Do this for each individual service that you offer, and make it easy for customers to checkout directly online without you having to send out an invoice beforehand.

-Once your services are set up, it's time to ensure that they work for the intended use case by embedding them to an unpublished part of your website and going through the flow.
+Once your services are set up, it's time to ensure that they work for the intended use case by embedding them in an unpublished part of your website and going through the flow.

 Eliminate any potential causes of friction:

-Whatever you feel like doesn't make for a great experience, get rid of it or redesign it into a user-friendly one.
-As you get confident with the process, it's time to embed it onto your website.
+Whatever you feel that doesn't make for a great experience, get rid of it or redesign it into a user-friendly one.
+As you get confident with the process, it's time to embed it on your website.

-You've done all the hard work of setting your customer portal and effectively created one from scratch.
+You've done all the hard work of setting up your customer portal and effectively creating one from scratch.
 Now is the time to bring it live for your customers to use themselves.

 One thing that I want to stress is that the customer experience doesn't have to be perfect the first time around; it just needs to be functional for it to be worth going live.